 Working with Children with Special Needs or Challenges

-My volunteer work with the non-profit Dancin Power has significantly enhanced my ability to engage children with varying challenges.
+My volunteer work with the non-profit Dancin Power has significantly enhanced my ability to engage children with varying abilities.
 Through Dancin Power I have been trained and have worked with children of all ages in the hospital setting who are receiving extended treatment for cancer, severe burns and a range of other medical and physical challenges.
 The dynamic nature of the dance also makes it feasible for everyone to engage and enjoy in their own unique way.
-In a classroom or teaching setting the support and presence of the teachers or other staff are always helpful and appreciated by all.
+Everyone can dance!

 "Kathak is not a hobby.
 It is a way of life."